Saint Dane Dog Breed Information

 |Weight Gain Potential||Moderate|

 Saint Dane can inherit some of the genetic health problems from its parent breeds.

 - Bloat: Saint Dane might face bloat which is the condition where your dog’s abdomen balloons up making it look like swollen belly.
-It happens due to bad diet and causes pain.
+It happens due to a bad diet and causes pain.
 Take your dog to a vet for immediate treatment.

 - Elbow Dysplasia: The dislocation of the elbow joints on your dog is called elbow dysplasia.
 It should be taken to a vet for treatment before it gets worse.

 Saint Dane comes in the following combination of colors:

 Cost: The average cost of Saint Dane is between $800-$1200 USD which rises with the quality of the breeders.

 Height: The average height of Saint Dane is between 23-30 inches.

 Weight: The average weight of Saint Dane is between 155-195 pounds.